 For over 15 years, Global Academics, has taken African American groups abroad to immerse themselves in Black nations as a means of learning about self, community, heritage, and culture.
 The primary group of youth selected are those who have not had the opportunity to have a passport nor travel internationally, but whose personal and leadership development would benefit from a globalized experience.
 Research shows that studying abroad increases college success rates, g.p.a.'s, and helps students maintain focus on achieving goals.
 When combined with leadership development that is focused on the understanding of the way race, gender, and power impact the lives of Black girls and women, study abroad can be that much more impactful.
 Global education leadership development means that Black girls and women learn about self through workshops and international travel to predominantly Black nations to deepen immersion learning and expand global identity.
-Global Academics is thus introducing our Black Girls: Race, Gender, Power, and Global Education Summer Institute 2024 (June 1 - June 15, 2024).
+Global Academics is thus introducing our Black Girls: Race, Gender, Power, and Global Education Summer Institute 2025 (June 15 - June 30, 2025).

-Beginning January 2024, twenty (20) Black female Oakland Unified School District graduates currently attending area colleges/universities will be identified to participate in a summer intensive Global Education Summer Institute that has three major components.
+Beginning January 2025, up to 10 Black female Oakland Unified School District graduates currently attending area colleges/universities will be identified to participate in a summer intensive Global Education Summer Institute that has three major components.

 - 1. Leadership development workshops about race, gender, and Black Girls and Women Power, - 2.
-Global Immersion Learning in rural Jamaica, - 3.
-Implementation of a Black Girl and Women selected social justice project in Jamaica
+Global Immersion Learning in Spain, - 3.
+Engage in a related social justice project upon their return.

-WHY JAMAICA FOR BLACK GIRLS AND WOMEN?
+WHY THE BLACK MOORS OF SPAIN FOR BLACK GIRLS AND WOMEN?